 Energy-Saving Lighting Solutions for Data Centers

-A multitude of data centers typically have lighting systems that ensure even if there are no technicians around, the light is accessible on demand.
+A multitude of data centers have lighting systems that ensure light is on demand.
 Another thing that requires continuous light is the center's video surveillance system.

-Most surveillance systems reliant on video require enough light to work optimally.
-In fact, the better the light quality, the better their activity.
-These cameras, however, do not require massive amounts of light to operate optimally.
+Most surveillance systems rely on video with enough light to work optimal.
+In fact, the better the light quality, the better the activity.
+These cameras do not need massive amounts of light to operate optimal.

-It is, therefore, possible to dim light to 20% of its capacity and still provide enough light to surveillance systems.
-The light can then be adjusted to full intensity when there is human activity in the data center.
+It is possible to dim light to 20% of its capacity and still provide enough light to surveillance systems.
+The light can then adjust to full intensity when there is human activity in the data center.
 LEDs boast a wide dimming range and their lighting mechanism is not affected by dimming.

 Dimming with LED in Data Centers

 The typical data center has endless rows of black equipment, black cabinets, and a lot of cabling.
-For years, data center equipment makers and designers have utilized black for equipment and racks, but it’s now emerging that the use of white paint on the surfaces in a data center can help save energy.
+For years, data center equipment designers utilized black for equipment and racks.
+But it’s now emerging that the use of white on the surfaces in a data center can help save energy.

-In a data center where turning off unused light fixtures or dimming them has been employed as a measure to cut down energy, black surfaces can be a visual challenge.
-When the lights have a low intensity, the dark equipment placed on dark racks becomes hard to view without the help of special lighting.
+In a data center where lights are dimmed and turned off to cut energy, black surfaces can be a visual challenge.
+With lights low in intensity, the dark equipment becomes hard to view.
 To prevent this, most centers place auxiliary lights in the cabinets.
-Others install angled light fixtures in the equipment rooms to eliminate this problem.
+Others install angled light fixtures in the equipment rooms to end this problem.

-There are instances where special lighting might not make everything as visible as it needs to be, forcing the technicians to utilize headlamps or flashlights when tending to machines.
+There are instances where special lighting might not make everything visible.
+Technicians can use headlamps or flashlights when tending to machines.
 The white data center design is on the rise as it helps organizations to save a little more energy.

-If, for example, a data center has 5500 square feet of space and utilizes ~475kW of electricity for its IT equipment, how can it reduce its load by 30%?
-A load reduction of this magnitude would signal a 5% total reduction in light usage in the data center.
+If a data center has 5500 square feet and uses ~475kW of electricity for its IT equipment, how can it reduce its load by 30%?
+A load reduction of this size would signal a 5% total reduction in light usage in the data center.

-To do this without adversely impacting the technicians at work in the center, white equipment in combination with white cables – that reflect light rather than absorb it as black does – can make a huge difference.
-White cabinets will also make the room look spacious, brighter, and more visible, meaning that you will require less light than you would in a black room to see.
+Doing this without impacting the technicians, use white equipment with white cables that reflect light.
+Rather than absorb it as black does – this can make a huge difference.
+White cabinets also makes the room look spacious, brighter, and more visible.
+Meaning that you will need less light than you would in a black room to see.

-Dark walls absorb higher quantities of light; therefore it is more meaningful to give the walls a lighter color.
+Dark walls absorb higher quantities of light; so it is more meaningful to give the walls a lighter color.
 The ceiling should also have a bright color for better reflectance.
-When purchasing wall paint, a knowledgeable paint manufacturer will highlight the Light Reflectance Values of any can of paint.
+When buying wall paint, a manufacturer will highlight the Light Reflectance Values.

-APC by Schneider Electric, for instance, has designed white cabinetry for its data center line of equipment.
-These white cabinets absorb less light, make rooms appear brighter, and create contrast for the black colored technology housed in them.
-This assists the technicians to see better without the need for flashlights or headlamps that may hamper accessibility.
-Human errors are reduced, making the technicians more efficient.
+White cabinets absorb less light.
+Rooms appear brighter and create contrast for the black colored technology in them.
+This assists the techs to see better without flashlights that may hamper accessibility.
+Human errors reduce, making the technicians more efficient.